Admissions – starting school at Welwyn St Mary’s

 You must make your application for a place either on-line to the Local Authority (LA – Hertfordshire County Council) www.hertfordshire.gov.uk/admissions or contact the customer service centre on 0300 123 4043 to request a hard copy of the form.
 We also ask that you complete a supplementary information form (SIF) and return it to the school, in order to register interest in a place for your child.
 We ask for information on that form which helps us give your application full consideration.

-Admissions for September 2021: The closing date for applications was 15th January 2021.
+Admissions for September 2022: The closing date for applications is 15th January 2022.

 Please be aware that we require our own supplementary information form to be completed and returned to the school office as well as your online application to county.
 If you do not make the application to county by the due date then we are unable to consider your application.